janithT/crypto-task-client-app/README.md

     - NodeJs - Download from here:  https://nodejs.org/en/download
     - Angular install - `npm install -g @angular/cli`

+- Clone the repository or download.

+- Navigate to your project root folder.

 - Run `npm install` for install all the dependencies.

+- Run `npm update` for update all the dependencies (if needed).

 - Run `ng serve` for a dev server.